-The assessment is a product of the Honouring Our Strengths: Indigenous Culture as Intervention in Addictions Treatment (CasI) research project whose team included Indigenous and non-Indigenous researchers from across Canada, Elders, Indigenous knowledge keepers, cultural practitioners, service providers, and decision makers.
-For more on the CasI project, click here:
+The assessment is a product of the Honouring Our Strengths: Indigenous Culture as Intervention in Addictions Treatment (CasI) research project developed by a team of Indigenous and non-Indigenous researchers from across Canada, Elders, Indigenous Knowledge Keepers, cultural practitioners, service providers, and decision makers.
+For more on the CasI project, click below:

 “Much of what we do in health research focuses on examining deficits and weaknesses.
 But now, for the first time, Indigenous treatment programs and centres across Canada will be able to measure wellness of the whole person based on their strengths.”